yarikoptic/build-debian-cloud/README.md

 build-debian-cloud python version (preview)
 ===========================================

-This is a preview of the build-debian-cloud python version.
+This is a preview of the build-debian-cloud Python version.
 It currently only supports EBS booted volumes and none of the plugins have been ported.

 Suggestions